wplit/ACF-Local-JSON/README.md

 Local JSON is a feature in Advanced Custom Fields Pro which saves field group and field settings as JSON files.

-In short, the three main benefits to this featuere are;
+In short, the three main benefits to this feature are;

 * Speeds up ACF as it reduces the amount of database queries on page load.
 * Allows multiple devs to work on a project, use git to push / pull files, and keep all databases synchronized with the latest field group settings.